AeshEmi1/searxng-secure/_sources/admin/architecture.rst.txt

    - SearXNG: :ref:`installation basic`

-Herein you will find some hints and suggestions about typical architectures of SearXNG infrastructures.
+Herein you will find some hints and suggestions about typical architectures of SearXNG-SE infrastructures.

 .. _architecture uWSGI:

 uWSGI Setup
 ===========

-We start with a *reference* setup for public SearXNG instances which can be build up and maintained by the scripts from our :ref:`toolboxing`.
+We start with a *reference* setup for public SearXNG-SE instances which can be build up and maintained by the scripts from our :ref:`toolboxing`.

 .. _arch public: